 Note: This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Diwali is a time for celebrating and spending time with your loved ones.
-This Diwali, gift your loved ones something you’ve cooked with love, especially for them.
-Here are some wonderful recipes for easy sweets and snacks to share this festive season.
+Diwali is a time for celebrating and spending time with your family and friends.
+This Diwali, gift them something you’ve cooked with love.
+To help you get started, we’ve compiled some delightful recipes for easy sweets and snacks to make this festive season even more special.

-October-November is the festival season in India and you can feel the excitement in the air.
+October marks the beginning of the festival season in India, and you can practically feel the excitement in the air.
 As the weather turns cooler, preparations for the grand festivities kick into gear.

 What is Diwali?

-Diwali Is derived from the Sanskrit word ‘Deepavali’ means rows of lighted lamps.
+Diwali, derived from the Sanskrit word ‘Deepavali,’ literally translates to “rows of lighted lamps.”

 The festival is observed to mark the victory of good over evil, light over darkness, and also for health and prosperity throughout the year.

-Diwali is a celebration of new beginnings.
-Spiritually speaking, it is the triumph of knowledge over ignorance, with the light being the symbol for knowledge and consciousness.
+Spiritually, Diwali signifies the victory of knowledge over ignorance, with light symbolizing knowledge and consciousness.

 When is it celebrated?